NHS-digital-website/indicators-hippo-migrator/README.md

 The new, Hippo CMS based publication system requires that data from legacy systems is transferred into it and made available from the go-live.

-At the moment of writing, there are two such systems - NHS Digital [Clinical Indicators portal] and [GOSS]-based legacy Publications System.
+At the moment of writing, there are three such systems:
+* NHS Digital [Clinical Indicators portal].
+* Content making up National Indicator Library spread around various sources.
+* [GOSS]-based legacy Publications System.

-This module implements a [Spring Boot]-based command line application used to convert export files generated from these legacy systems into a format understood by [EXIM] (Hippo import/export interface).
+This project implements a [Spring Boot]-based command line application used to convert content of the first two legacy systems into a format understood by [EXIM] (Hippo import/export interface).
+Content of the third system is addressed by a separate, [dedicated migrator application][goss-hippo-migrator].

+## Development
+If this is your first contact with this project, having checked `master` branch out, execute `make init`.
+This only needs to be done once and it configures your local repo for git.

+Before you make a pull request, make sure to:
+* Have all your individual commits squashed into one.
+* Have your branch rebased onto latest master.
+* Have first line of the commit's comment reference the JIRA story that given commit pertains to; make the like follow the format `RPS-123 shortened story title here` and not exceed 60 characters.
+* Optionally, follow the first line with one blank line and a summary of the changes covered by the commit.
+Individual lines of the summary should not be longer than 72 characters.

 ## Migration Process Overview
 At a high-level, the migration process happens in two phases; one executed on local machine and one executed on the